pawelc/docs/toread_ml.md

-The lack of a priori distinctions between learning algorithms The need for biases in learning generalizations Information Theory, Inference, and Learning Algorithms
+The lack of a priori distinctions between learning algorithms The need for biases in learning generalizations Information Theory, Inference, and Learning Algorithms Reweighted wake-sleep
+Bayesian Reasoning and Machine Learning
+Graphical Models for Machine Learning and Digital Communication A Tutorial on Energy-Based Learning
+A learning algorithm for Boltzmann machines
+Learning and relearning in Boltzmann machines
+Machine learning: a probabilistic perspective
+EM algorithms for ML factor analysis